rmorshea/artigraph/docs/building-blocks.md

 # Building Blocks

 At the core of Artigraph are [nodes](#nodes) and [links](#links).
 Nodes are the vertices of the graph and links are the edges that connect them.
-Edges in Artigraph are always directed and have a parent and a child.
+Links, the graph edges in Artigraph, are directed (having a `source_id and a `target_id`) and may have an optional label that describes the relationship between the nodes they connect.

 Nodes which have data associated with them are called [artifacts](#artifacts).
 Artifacts are the primary way you'll store information in Artigraph.
 You can organize artifacts